IDEXX SDMA testing

 The Catalyst SDMA Test and reagent can be stored in their pouch at room temperature for up to 8 hours.
 After 8 hours, store any unused materials in the refrigerator (do not freeze).

 Absolutely.
-If you have a Catalyst One Chemistry Analyzer, the Catalyst SDMA Test can be run alone or with other slides as part of a comprehensive patient profile.
+If you have a Catalyst One Chemistry Analyser, the Catalyst SDMA Test can be run alone or with other slides as part of a comprehensive patient profile.
 For example, you could run a Catalyst Lyte 4 CLIP, a Catalyst Chem 17 CLIP, a Catalyst Total T4 Test, and a Catalyst SDMA Test with one patient sample.

 The recommended sample volume to run the Catalyst SDMA Test depends on the type of sample you're using.
 For whole blood, we recommend 600–800 µL.
 If you're testing serum/plasma, we recommend 65 µL, or 300 µL to run SDMA with other tests.